EvanGyori/AsciiRender/README.md

 ![](Photos/MovingCamera.gif)

 ### Backface culling
-The back of surfaces are culled so that when you go inside an object you dont see its surface.
-Not much reason for this, just wanted to figure out how to do it.
+The back of surfaces are culled so that when you go inside an object you don't see its surface.
+Not much reason for this, just wanted to do it.

 ## Usage
-### Windows or Mac (using visual studio)
+### Windows or Mac (using Visual Studio)
-Install visual studio if not already installed
+Install Visual Studio if not already installed

-Run `AsciiRender.csproj` using visual studio.
+Run `AsciiRender.csproj` using Visual Studio.

 Go to Debug -> Start Debugging

 ### Linux (using dotnet)
 [Install dotnet](https://learn.microsoft.com/en-us/dotnet/core/install/linux)

-Run the following inside the repository
+Run the following inside the repository.
 ```
 dotnet run
 ```